 Inquiries about the Teacher Scholars Academy can be submitted here:

 - Participate in mentoring with upper-class students and UNL Faculty

-- Develop leadership skills through monthly interactive workshops
+- Develop and enhance leadership skills

 - High school seniors who will be a first-year student